(e TOM i date)

 • Elderly: May induce cardiac depression in elderly patients, especially those with hypertension; may require lower doses.

 • Appropriate use: When considering use, weigh etomidate hemodynamic properties against the high frequency of transient skeletal muscle movements.

 • Experienced personnel: According to the manufacturer, etomidate should only be administered by experienced personnel trained in the administration of general anesthetics and in the management of complications encountered during the conduct of general anesthesia.
 Consult local regulations and individual institutional policies and procedures.

 Cardiac monitoring; blood pressure; renal function (in renal impairment)

 Adverse events have been observed in animal reproduction studies.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience fatigue, nausea, or fasciculations.
-Have patient report immediately to prescriber severe dizziness, syncope, dyspnea, tachycardia, bradycardia, arrhythmia, rigidity, difficulty with motor activity, significant headache, or injection site irritation (HCAHPS).
+• Patient may experience fatigue, nausea, vomiting, or twitching.
+Have patient report immediately to prescriber severe dizziness, passing out, difficulty breathing, slow breathing, shallow breathing, tachycardia, bradycardia, arrhythmia, rigidity, abnormal movements, severe headache, or injection site irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.